Lakewood Center: History

-Lakewood Center opened in 1952, serving the post-war planned community of Lakewood.
-The mall was originally anchored by two department stores: a four-level, 347,000 square-foot May Company and a three-level, 88,000 square-foot Butler Brothers.
+Lakewood Center opened in February 1952, serving the post-war planned community of Lakewood.
+The mall was originally anchored by two department stores, a large May Company and a much smaller three-level, 88,000 square-foot Butler Brothers.

+Upon opening on February 18, 1952, the four-level, 346700 sqft May Company-Lakewood was the largest suburban department store in the world.
+(On Broadway in Downtown Los Angeles, May Company-Downtown was also the largest of the Broadway and 7th Street department stores, taking up an entire city block and with over a million square feet of floor space.)

-New stores were built in the following years, though they were not connected to the mall proper.
+New stores were built around 1954-1955 in a section of the mall called the Faculty Shops, though they were not connected to the mall proper.
 1965 brought two new department stores to the property: a four-level Bullock's and a two-level Buffums, both in standalone locations outside of the mall.
 Two years later, the existing mall was expanded to accommodate a two-level, 173,000 square-foot JCPenney store on the mall's south end.
 A standalone Pacific Theatres two-screen cinema opened in the mall's parking lot in 1968, which was later expanded to four screens in 1975.
 The 1970s brought another department store to the property, with a two-level, 155,000 square-foot Montgomery Ward opening in 1975 in place of the former Butler Bros., which shuttered the previous year.
 The Lakewood Center continued to grow in size and scale into the 1980s, with the addition of another Pacific-owned three-screen cinema (branded Pacific Theatres Lakewood Center South 1-2-3) adjacent to Buffums in 1981.
 A new wing anchored by a two-level, 80,000 square-foot Mervyn's was constructed on the eastern side of the center in 1982, adding a second corridor to the mall's barbell shape.